Chapter 3: The Reading Journal Protocol

 ## Gaps I'm Noticing in the Literature

-Also, most use automated sentiment analysis (LIWC).
-Would human coding
+specifically.
+Also, most use automated sentiment analysis.
+Would

 ## Next Steps